 - Trouble passing urine.

 - Hallucinations (seeing or hearing things that are not there).

 - Severe constipation or stomach pain.
 These may be signs of a severe bowel problem.

 - Trouble controlling body movements.

 - Change in eyesight.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take Meperitab (meperidine tablets) with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take Meperitab (meperidine tablets) with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - Taking an opioid drug like Meperitab (meperidine tablets) may lead to a rare but very bad adrenal gland problem.
 Call your doctor right away if you have very bad dizziness or passing out, very bad upset stomach or throwing up, or if you feel less hungry, very tired, or very weak.

 - Long-term use of an opioid drug may lead to lower sex hormone levels.
 Call your doctor if you have a lowered interest in sex, fertility problems, no menstrual period (women), or change in sex ability (men).

 What are some other side effects of Meperitab?